Shimokita Station

-Shimokita Station (下北駅, Shimokita-eki) is a railway station in the city of Mutsu, Aomori Prefecture, Japan, operated by East Japan Railway Company (JR East).It was formerly also the terminal station for the Shimokita Kōtsu Company's Ōhata Line, which closed in 2001 and was replaced by a bus line.
+Shimokita Station (下北駅, Shimokita-eki) is a railway station in the city of Mutsu, Aomori Prefecture, Japan, operated by East Japan Railway Company (JR East).
+It was formerly the terminal station for the Shimokita Kōtsu Company's Ōhata Line, which closed in 2001 and was replaced by a bus line.

 Lines

 Shimokita Station is served by the Ōminato Line, and is located 55.5 kilometers from the terminus of the Ōminato Line at Noheji Station.

 Station layout

 The station has one ground-level island platform, of which only one side is in use, serving bidirectional traffic.
 The other side of the platform was formerly used for the now-defunct Ōhata Line.
 The station building is attended, and has a Midori no Madoguchi staffed ticket office as well as an automatic ticket machine.